 Association for Nutrition

-Biology, Chemistry, Mathematics, Physics, Physical Education, Food technology, Design Technology (food), General Sciences (all science-related subject areas will be considered).
+Biology, Chemistry, Mathematics, Physics, Physical Education, Food technology, Design Technology (food) (all science-related subject areas will be considered).

 For September 2019 entry: 104 - 112 tariff points from 2 A-levels or equivalent, including 32 points in a required subject.
 BTEC Extended Diploma: DMM in a required subject.